carmenhg/EC528_Fall21_Project/README.md

 ## 3. Scope and Features Of The Project:

-The project prototype, as of now, is hosted in the Google Cloud Platform.
+The raw image datasets are currently stored in the Google Cloud Platform.

-We will be deploying the project clusters of Mass Open Cloud (MOC).
+The existing prototype is currently running in the Mass Open Cloud (MOC).

-The project will run initially with the existing prototype at the MOC.
+The project will run initially with the dev version of the existing prototype at MOC.

 After the initial setup, we will profile the various processes of the pre-processing part of the pipeline, which uses the Python library, Xarray: a multidimensional array processing library.